dargolan/cursorsite/DOCUMENTATION.md

 This timing model ensures professional-grade stem playback with perfect synchronization across all operations, matching the quality of commercial DAWs.

+## Audio Playback Stops When Filtering Out Current Track (May 2025)

+**Problem:**
+When a user played a track on the /explore page and then filtered out that track using the BPM Range or Duration slider, the audio would sometimes continue playing, and sometimes the track could not be played again after filtering.

+**Solution:**
+A robust solution was implemented to ensure that if the currently playing track is filtered out (i.e., no longer present in the filtered track list), playback is stopped and the audio state is reset.
+This is achieved by:

+- Tracking the currently playing track in the explore page state.
+- When filters (BPM, duration, tags, or search) are applied, checking if the currently playing track is still in the filtered list.
+- If not, dispatching a `stop-all-audio` event and clearing the currently playing track state.
+- The `AudioPlayer` component listens for this event and stops playback, resets its state, and clears the global audio manager.

+**Result:**
+- When a user drags the BPM or Duration slider and the current track is filtered out, playback stops immediately.
+- The track can be played again if it reappears in the filtered list.
+- This ensures a seamless and bug-free user experience when filtering tracks during playback.

 ## Stems Popup Responsiveness Fix (May 2025)

 The stems popup has been optimized to ensure instant responsiveness of Solo (S) and Mute (M) buttons during playback.
 This was achieved through a systematic investigation and optimization of React's rendering behavior.